aarshitaacharya/littleLlamaLab/README.md

 18. **Stop Watch**
     - Harness the power of precision with a straightforward stopwatch.
 Track time effortlessly, whether for workouts or productivity and enjoy a seamless and accurate timing experience.

+19. **Calculator**
+    - Crunch numbers with ease using CalculatorX.
+A simple and efficient calculator for your everyday arithmetic, making calculations a breeze with its user-friendly interface.

 ## Getting Started

 Clone the repository to your local machine and explore the projects individually.
 Each project is contained within its directory, with necessary instructions and resources.